There comes a moment when what once felt like peace,

 Compassion turns away.

-And the spirit does not rest.
+And something within does not rest.

 Not in anger.